Donations Expand the Music Therapy Program

 During a year when the topic of mental health has been at the forefront, donor support of the Mental Health Mission at the Montreal General Hospital (MGH-MUHC) has made a real impact and allowed the Music Therapy program to expand.

-Thanks to donations, participants in the MGH’s Music Therapy program will now have access to state-of-the-art sound equipment and brand-new, quality musical instruments, including a Kawai piano, two electronic drum sets, and studio monitors.
+Thanks to donations, participants in the MGH’s Music Therapy program have access to state-of-the-art sound equipment and quality musical instruments, including a Kawai piano, two electronic drum sets, and studio monitors.

-In addition, participants of the program will be able to take part in new groups in the coming months:
+In addition, participants of the program can take part in certain groups:

 - the 17-30 Music Therapy Group, for young people;